 Schori’s testimony was “hearsay,” unverified information received from another person outside the court.

-Hearsay is usually not allowed as evidence, because defendants have a right to question witnesses.
+Hearsay is not allowed as evidence, because defendants have a right to question witnesses.
 The Sixth Amendment gives defendants the right “to be confronted with the witnesses against him.”

 Harry Smith was Kathleen’s potential divorce attorney.
 Stacy Peterson contacted him about a divorce, before she disappeared.